-It is believed that Part I. contains sufficient work in prose composition for admission to any American college.
-Dr. Boise has in preparation Part II., which will enter into a thorough discussion of the modes, tenses, and particles, and is intended for the use of freshman classes in college.
+It is believed that the exercises of this little volume are sufficient for admission to any American college.
+Dr. Boise has published a more advanced work, which enters into a thorough discussion of the modes, tenses, and particles, and is intended for the use of freshman classes in college.
 I must here acknowledge my great indebtedness to Dr. Boise, who kindly volunteered to use my manuscript in his class, and offered many valuable suggestions.